DuckOfTheBooBoo/sea-salon-technical-challenge/README.md

 - Ensure that the docker-compose.yaml file has the correct credentials and configurations as per your setup requirements.

-- Additionally, if the backend stop retrying after the amount of attempts has reached, you could just restart the container, the name usually goes by `sea-salon-backend-1`
+- Additionally, if the backend stop retrying after the amount of attempts has reached, you could just restart the container, the name usually goes by `sea-salon-backend-1` (kindly check your container's name `docker ps -a`!)
 ```bash
 docker container restart sea-salon-backend-1
 ```